 Recently, more and more recruiters are turning to pre-employment personality testing to help them decide on a candidate.
 Why?
 What is it?
 We cover these questions and more – keep reading to find out.

 What is a Personality Test?

 Personality tests are designed to find out more about job candidates as part of the hiring process.
 They come in many forms and are often filled out online on a computer.
 They may be questionnaires, interviews or other types of formats.
-It would usually put you into a category which is supposed to describe the type of person a candidate is.
+The answers to the personality test provide a description of the type of person a candidate is.

 Why Would Recruiters Use a Personality Test for Employment?

 - To find out more about the candidate’s personality.